Overview of South Dakota Taxes

-South Dakota has sales tax exemptions on a number of items.
+South Dakota has sales tax exemptions on a number of items and services.
 Exempt services include travel agencies, banking services performed by registered institutions, social services, agricultural services, educational services and medical services.
 Exempt products include prescription drugs, lottery tickets, purchases made with food stamps and water purchased in bulk or through a water supply system.
 All food sales are taxed in South Dakota (excluding those made with food stamps).

 South Dakota Property Tax